Bira/octopus-carnival/_drafts/wir-mm-4e-chuul.md

 doesn't try to hide again after first emerging, though it prefers to stick to the water.

 Next we have the **Chuul Juggernaut**, a Level 23 Elite Soldier.
-It's Huge, its ground and swim speeds are 7 and it has psychic powers!
+It's Huge, has ground and swim speeds of 7 and also psychic powers!
 Psychic Lure is a ranged 10 attack against Will that does psychic damage and pulls the target 5 squares on a hit.
-The Juggernaut otherwise fights like the classic model, with the same abilities.
-We're back to having to fix its damage, though, since as an elite it's supposed to make two full-damage attacks and not two half-damage ones.
+The Juggernaut otherwise fights like the classic model, but is much less shy about leaving the water.
+We're back to having to fix its damage: as an elite it's supposed to make two full-damage attacks and not two half-damage ones.

 ## Encounters

 The first is level 10, 2 chuuls, a feymire crocodile, and a bog hag.
-Just to show you these things also live on the surface and it doesn't have to be mind flayers.
+Just to show you these things also live on the surface and associate with people that are not mind flayers.

 The second is level 23, a chuul juggernaut and three blood fiends.
 I got nothing on this one.

 ## Final Impressions

-I don't dislike these, but they don't spark joy, y'know?
+I don't dislike these, but they don't exactly spark joy, y'know?